Wealthruby/rebuildOS/PRODUCT_SPEC.md

 Purpose: Give the user a step-by-step reset in a high-risk moment.
 Button label:
 I’m at risk
-Flow:
-1. Step away from the device.
+Flow: 1.
+Step away from the device.
 2. Name the urge.
 3. Rate intensity.
 4. Identify the lie.
 5. Choose one replacement action.
 6. Start a 12-minute timer.
 7. Log outcome.
-Replacement actions:
-•	leave the room
-•	cold water
-•	short walk
-•	push-ups or body movement
-•	write one honest sentence
-•	message a trusted person
-•	clean one surface
-•	read one page
-•	make tea or water
-•	sit outside
-•	do one closed-loop task
+Replacement actions: •	leave the room •	cold water •	short walk •	push-ups or body movement •	write one honest sentence •	message a trusted person •	clean one surface •	read one page •	make tea or water •	sit outside •	do one closed-loop task
 Example language:
 You do not need to win your whole life right now.
 You need to move through the next 12 minutes without feeding the pattern.

 4. Relapse Autopsy
 Purpose: Help the user review a relapse without shame and extract a system adjustment.
-Fields:
-•	date and time
-•	what happened
-•	first small compromise
-•	boundary that failed
-•	emotion avoided
-•	lie believed
-•	replacement needed
-•	system change for today
-•	next clean action
-Output:
-•	likely weak point
-•	recommended system adjustment
-•	next clean action
-Example language:
+Fields: •	date and time •	what happened •	first small compromise •	boundary that failed •	emotion avoided •	lie believed •	replacement needed •	system change for today •	next clean action.
-This does not erase the work.
+Output: •	likely weak point •	recommended system adjustment •	next clean action Example language: This does not erase the work.
 It reveals where the system needs reinforcement.

-5. Control Audit
+6. Control Audit
 Purpose: Help the user identify what currently controls them and what they can reclaim.
-Fields:
-•	what feels out of control right now?
-•	what app, habit, place, person, or feeling has too much power?
-•	what is one controllable action within reach?
-•	what boundary can be set today?
-•	what closed-loop task can be completed today?
+Fields: •	what feels out of control right now? •	what app, habit, place, person, or feeling has too much power? •	what is one controllable action within reach? •	what boundary can be set today? •	what closed-loop task can be completed today?
-Output:
-•	control score
-•	top dependency
-•	one control move for today
-Example language:
-Rebuilding starts by reclaiming one small area of control.
+Output: •	control score •	top dependency •	one control move for today Example language: Rebuilding starts by reclaiming one small area of control.

-6. Open-Close Loop Builder
+7. Open-Close Loop Builder
 Purpose: Replace passive consumption with actions that have a beginning and end.
 Action categories:
 •	body